Exit pupil: Visual instruments

 Since the eye's pupil varies in diameter with viewing conditions, the ideal exit pupil diameter depends on the application.
-An astronomical telescope requires a large pupil because it is designed to be used for looking at dim objects at night, while a microscope will require a much smaller pupil since the object will be brightly illuminated.
+An astronomical telescope requires a large exit pupil because it is designed to be used for looking at dim objects at night, while a microscope will require a much smaller exit pupil since an object being observed will be brightly illuminated.
 A set of 7×50 binoculars has an exit pupil just over 7.14 mm, which corresponds to the average pupil size of a youthful dark-adapted human eye in circumstances with no extraneous light.
 The emergent light at the eyepiece then fills the eye's pupil, meaning no loss of brightness at night due to using such binoculars (assuming perfect transmission).
 In daylight, when the eye's pupil is only 4 mm in diameter, over half the light will be blocked by the iris and will not reach the retina.
 However, the loss of light in the daytime is generally not a concern since there is so much light to start with.
 By contrast, 8×30 binoculars, often sold with emphasis on their compactness, have an exit pupil of only 3.75 mm.
 That is sufficient to fill a typical daytime eye pupil, making these binoculars better suited to daytime than night-time use.
-The maximum pupil size of a human eye is typically 5–9 mm for individuals below 25 years old, and decreases slowly with age as shown as an approximate guide in the table below.
+The maximum pupil size of a human eye is typically 5–9 mm for individuals below 25 years old and decreases slowly with age as shown as an approximate guide in the table here.

 The optimum eye relief distance also varies with application.
 For example, a rifle scope needs a very long eye relief to prevent recoil from causing it to strike the observer.

 The exit pupil can be visualized by focusing the instrument on a bright, nondescript field, and holding a white card up to the eyepiece.
 This projects a disc of light onto the card.
 By moving the card closer to or further away from the eyepiece, the disc of light will be minimized when the card is at the exit pupil, and the bright disc then shows the diameter of the pupil.
-A clear vial of milky fluid can also be used to visualize the light rays, which appear as an hourglass shape converging and diverging as they exit the eyepiece, with the smallest cross-section (the waist of the hourglass shape) representing the exit pupil.
+A clear vial of milky fluid can be used to scatter light rays exiting the eyepiece, making their paths visible.
+These rays appear as an hourglass shape converging and diverging as they exit the eyepiece, with the smallest cross-section (the waist of the hourglass shape) representing the exit pupil.